Roasted Tomato, Onion, & Fennel Soup

 When August rolls around, I always know I’ll be looking for ways to use up the baskets of fresh, ripe tomatoes we pick from our garden.
 There is nothing better than the flavor and aroma of ripe tomatoes just picked from the garden whose taste is enhanced by the heat of the summer sun.
 With my summer tomato bounty, I make everything from fresh tomato pasta sauces, roasted tomatoes that are as sweet as candies, tomato jam, and stuffed tomatoes with savory fillings.
 I also make soups I can serve at room temperature such as this easy, great summer recipe.
-When I end up with an overabundance of tomatoes; however, I often roast them and then pop them in the freezer to make soups like this one during the colder months.
+When I end up with an overabundance of tomatoes, however, I often roast them and then pop them in the freezer to make soups like this one during the winter months.
 There is nothing better than enjoying the full flavor of ripe garden tomatoes during the winter.
 I simply cut my plum tomatoes in half, then dress them with olive oil, salt, pepper, minced garlic, and dried oregano.
 I roast them at 250 degrees F. until they are shriveled. about an hour and a half.
 I then put them in a freezer bag and freeze them until I need them.

 Deborah Mele 2019